-On 1 January 2020, the Bank implemented the amendments to IAS 1 and IAS 8 (definition of material), IFRS 3, Business Combinations (definition of a business) and amendments to references to the Conceptual Framework in IFRS Standards.
+On 1 January 2021 the Bank implemented the amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4, IFRS 16 (Interest Rate Benchmark Reform, phase 2) and IFRS 16 (Covid-19 Related Rent Concessions).
 None of the changes had an impact on the financial statements.

-Standards and interpretations not yet in force The International Accounting Standards Board (IASB) has issued one new accounting standard (IFRS 17) and amendments to existing international accounting standards (IFRS 1, IFRS 3, IFRS 4, IFRS 7, IFRS 9, IFRS 16, IAS 1, IAS 16, IAS 37, IAS 39 and IAS 41) that have not yet come into force.
+Standards and interpretations not yet in force The International Accounting Standards Board (IASB) has issued one new accounting standard (IFRS 17) and amendments to existing international accounting standards (IFRS 1, IFRS 3, IFRS 9, IFRS 16, IAS 1, IAS 8, IAS 12, IAS 16 and IAS 37), that have not yet come into force.
 The Bank has not early adopted any of the changes.
 No significant impact is expected from the changes to IFRS.